Our radiology service is a pioneer of innovation and excellence in the field of medical imaging.

 It provides precise and timely diagnostic information, and works to ensure every patient’s visit is comfortable, that they are fully informed, and that they receive unparalleled expertise.

-Below are the individual services within radiology, and what they mean.
+Further down this page are the individual services within radiology, and what they mean.

 An X-ray is a quick and non-invasive procedure that captures images of the internal structures of the body, aiding in the diagnosis of various bone and joint ailments.

 This technology relies on a controlled source of X-rays, with the images displayed on a digital sensor and computer screen.

 Ultrasound is a painless and non-invasive procedure that utilises high-frequency sound waves to create images of the internal structures of the body.

 This technique is used extensively in monitoring pregnancies and diagnosing conditions involving organs such as the liver, kidneys and blood vessels.